-Under the SFA, the MAS may in certain circumstances issue a stop order (the "Stop Order") to the Issuer, directing that no Class A-1 Bonds or no further Class A-1 Bonds be allotted, issued or sold.
-Such circumstances will include a situation where the Prospectus (i) contains a statement which, in the opinion of the MAS, is false or misleading, (ii) omits any information that is required to be included in accordance with the SFA, or (iii) does not, in the opinion of the MAS, comply with the requirements of the SFA
+Under the SFA, the MAS may in certain circumstances issue a stop order (the "Stop Order") to the Issuer, directing that no Class A-1 Bonds and/or Class B Bonds, or no further Class A-1 Bonds and/or Class B Bonds be allotted, issued or sold.
+Such circumstances will include a situation where the Prospectus (i) contains a statement which, in the opinion of the MAS, is false or misleading, (ii) omits any information that is required to be included in accordance with the SFA, or (iii) does not, in the opinion of the MAS, comply with the requirements of the SFA.